webbertakken/PracticalNotes/Setup/DevTools/Php.md

 xdebug.halt_level = E_WARNING|E_USER_WARNING
 ```

-### Composer:
+### Composer
-- Go to the folder where you want composer installed
+- Go to the folder where you want Composer installed
 - Look up the commands to run at https://getcomposer.org/download/
 - Run the commands
-- Create a `composer.bat` file in the same folder and add the following content:
+- Create a `composer.bat` file in the same folder and add the following contents:
 ```batch
 @ECHO OFF
 php "%~dp0composer.phar" %*